On Common Ground: Hyper-Local Climate ResilienceDescription

 Marin City’s population boomed during World War II when the shipyards recruited African-Americans to work there to build the nation’s warships.
 The housing they lived in wasn’t built to last; it was meant to be temporary.
 But today the children of those workers remain.
-We’ll hear from one of those descendents, Terrie Harris-Green (Shore Up Marin City), who is currently working with other local activists on solutions to keep people in their homes in the face of development pressure, rising sea levels, and pollution.
+We’ll hear from one of those descendants, Terrie Harris-Green (Executive Director, Shore Up Marin City), who is currently working with other local activists on solutions to keep people in their homes in the face of development pressure, rising sea levels, and pollution.

 Further north, in the Sierra Nevada, the Native Land Trust Alliance is collaborating with non-Native land conservationists to re-establish and sustain the tribes’ relationships with their ancestral lands.
 We’ll speak with Beth Rose Middleton Manning (Professor and Department Chair of the Department of Native American Studies at UC Davis), about how Native methods of caring for Earth’s lands and animals challenge Western land conservation methodologies.